Utility Default Service

 Liberty Utilities: follows the same supplier RFP schedule and retail pricing as Eversource but (1) solicits supply for small customers in a single 6-month block tranche and for large customers in two, consecutive three-month block tranches (3 tranches total), and (2) allows bidders to include and price RPS compliance obligations separately (as an additional product).

-Unitil: issues RFPs in March and August for delivery beginning in June and December, offering tranches of residential, small commercial, outdoor lighting and large customers classes (four tranches).
+Unitil Corporation: follows the same supplier RFP schedule and retail pricing as Eversource and Liberty Utilities, offering tranches of residential, small commercial, outdoor lighting and large customers classes (four tranches).
 The large customer RFP is structured in a distinct fashion, in that it passes through market costs for energy and so suppliers compete to price capacity, congestions, ancillary services, etc. for the large customer tranche over the 6-month term; retail rates reflect these load-serving entity costs along with the pass-through of real time locational marginal market prices (which are load-weighted by the entire class’ hourly load shape i.e., not the individual large customer’s usage profile).
 Retail rates for the residential, small commercial, and outdoor lighting classes are fixed over the 6-month term, though customers have the option to choose variable monthly pricing if the election is made prior to the start of the next 6-month term.

 Supplier bids are priced in dollars per megawatt-hour ($/MWh) on a monthly basis and generally exclude Renewable Portfolio Standard (RPS) compliance obligations, though Liberty Utilities allows RPS compliance obligations to be bid as a separate product.

 New Hampshire’s RPS requires all electricity suppliers to procure or otherwise obtain RECs for four distinct “classes” of renewables, each distinguishing between different technologies and dependent upon the year that the generators came online.